microsoft/debug-adapter-protocol/specification.md

 The event indicates that one or more capabilities have changed.

-Since the capabilities are dependent on the frontend and its UI, it might not be possible to change that at random times (or too late).
+Since the capabilities are dependent on the client and its UI, it might not be possible to change that at random times (or too late).

-Consequently this event has a hint characteristic: a frontend can only be expected to make a 'best effort' in honouring individual capabilities but there are no guarantees.
+Consequently this event has a hint characteristic: a client can only be expected to make a 'best effort' in honouring individual capabilities but there are no guarantees.

 Only changed capabilities need to be included, all other capabilities keep their values.